MODM Clinical Database Management

 Objectives:

-Learn about the various health products derived from biotechnologies
+Learn about the various health products derived from biotechnology

-Learn about recombinant DNA, molecular biology and synthetic biology technologies
+Learn about recombinant DNA technologies, molecular biology, and synthetic biology

-Gain a concrete insight into the conditions for producing a recombinant protein and developing a cellular model compatible with medium-throughput screening (practical work).
+Gain a concrete overview of the conditions for producing a recombinant protein and developing a cell model compatible with medium-throughput screening (practical work).

 Teaching methods:

-The format of this TU, with its strong emphasis on practical workshops and examples, should enable students to gain a fairly precise view of the use of biotechnologies in healthcare or industry in general.
+The format of this TU, which focuses heavily on practical workshops and examples, should enable students to gain a fairly accurate picture of the use of biotechnology in healthcare and industry in general.

 Specialized vocabulary.

-Knowledge of business and health issues in the target language countries.
+Knowledge of businesses and health issues in countries where the target language is spoken.

 Cultural approach.

-Know how to work in a team and position yourself within a group.
+Knowing how to work in a team and position oneself within a group.

-Communicate effectively, listen actively and share ideas (techniques, modes and networks).
+Communicating effectively, listening actively, and sharing ideas (techniques, methods, and networks).

 Negotiation techniques